ARTOLOGY IS SUPPORTED BY THE GRAEME WOOD FOUNDATION

-ANNA CERNEAZ, DIRECTOR
+ANNA CERNEAZ, MANAGING DIRECTOR

 Anna Cerneaz started her professional life as an oceanographer.
 However, her lifelong interest in the arts, notably as an oboe player and concertgoer, soon channelled her career in an entirely different direction.
 Over a number of years, she built up her own artistic management business; among the many positions she held during that time was as general manager of Pinchgut Opera.